10 Unmissable hikes in Thailand

 The trail between Wat Phra Lat and Wat Doi Suthep is more challenging than the first part.
 There are less hikers on this section of the trail and the route can be hard to follow and sometimes a tad overgrown, so make sure you have a route map with you.
 Soon you’ll arrive at the Monk’s housing, built on the side of Doi Suthep mountain, just below the temple.
 Follow the steps up to Wat Doi Suthep terrace for stunning panoramic views of Chiang Mai!

-Make sure you spend a bit of time wandering around Wat Doi Suthep – it is one of the most popular temples in Chiang Mai, known for its large golden Chedi.
+Make sure you spend a bit of time wandering around Wat Doi Suthep.
+It is one of the most popular temples in Chiang Mai, known for its large golden Chedi.
 Outside Wat Doi Suthep, you will find a large market stalls and plenty of shops and stalls to pick up a souvenir or grab a bite to eat.
 There’s also plenty of taxis waiting to give you a ride back into Chiang Mai.

 2. Dragon Crest Mountain, Krabi - Challenging day hike with breathtaking panoramic views